Alessandro d'Ancona

 Alessandro D'Ancona (20 February 1835 – 9 November 1914) was an Italian critic and writer.

 Life

-He was born at Pisa, of a wealthy Jewish family, and educated in Florence; at the age of eighteen he published his essay on the life and work of the philosopher Tommaso Campanella.
+He was born in Pisa, to a wealthy Jewish family, and educated in Florence; at the age of eighteen he published his essay on the life and work of the philosopher Tommaso Campanella.

 In 1855 Ancona went to Turin, nominally to study law, but in reality to act as intermediary between the Tuscan Liberals and Cavour; he was an intimate friend of Luigi Carlo Farini and represented Tuscany in the Società Nazionale.
 On the fall of the Austrian dynasty in Tuscany (27 April 1859), he returned to Florence, where he edited the newly founded newspaper La Nazione.
 In 1861 he was appointed professor of Italian literature at the University of Pisa.

+In 1904 became a member of the Senate of the Kingdom of Italy.